slpg-fjwu/slpg-fjwu.github.io/_pages/about.md

 ---
 Rawalpindi, Pakistan.

+Welcome to the Speech and Language Processing Group, Islamabad.
+SLPG was founded at FJWU and now is a joint collaboration with International Islamic University, islamabad.
+We develop computational models for the understanding or generation of natural language.
+Some of our current areas of interest are:

+* Universal natural language processing and transfer learning
+* Natural language processing for educational applications
+* Context-aware machine translation
+* Low-resource machine translation

+More details about our project can be found [here](https://slpg-fjwu.github.io/graduate_research/).
+Also check out the our latest publications and participation in [WMT](http://www2.statmt.org/wmt23/) workshops.
+Our models are found [here](https://github.com/slpg-fjwu).

 {% capture pubs_html %}{% bibliography --file papers %}{% endcapture %}
 {% assign pub_count = pubs_html | split: '<li' | size | minus: 1 %}